SeldonIO/seldon-core/docs-gb/scaling/hpa-setup.md

 description: Learn how to implement request-per-second (RPS) based autoscaling in Seldon Core 2 using Kubernetes HPA and Prometheus metrics.
 ---

 Given Seldon Core 2 is predominantly for serving ML in Kubernetes, it is possible to leverage `HorizontalPodAutoscaler` or [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to define scaling logic automatically scale up and down Kubernetes resources.
-This requires exposing the right metrics such that they can be used by HPA.
+This requires exposing metrics such that they can be used by HPA.
 In this tutorial, we will explain how to expose a metric (requests per second) using Prometheus and [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter), such that it can be used to autoscale Models or Servers using HPA.

-# Setting up HPA to Autoscale Models

 The following workflow will require: